mdbrnd/Quick21/README.md

    cd quick21
    ```

-2. Follow the instructions in the `README.md` files of the `client` and `server` directories for further installation steps.
+2. Follow the instructions in the `README.md` file for the server [Backend - Quick21 - Blackjack Game](https://github.com/mdbrnd/quick21/tree/main/server/README.md)
+3. Follow the instructions in the `README.md` file for the client: [Frontend - Quick21 - Blackjack Game](https://github.com/mdbrnd/quick21/tree/main/client/README.md)

 ### Running the Application